-Housing Benefit and Council Tax Benefit information.
+Housing Benefit and Council Tax Reduction information

-What are Housing Benefit and Council Tax
+What are Housing Benefit and Council Tax Reduction?

 Housing Benefit is available to help you to pay your rent if you